 Walk around Marienplatz:

-Where the Neue Rathaus or City Hall building is located.
+This is where the Neue Rathaus or City Hall building is located.
 This is a gothic style building with a clock that rings, while the dolls dance at 11:00-12:00pm and 5:00pm everyday.

 Climb the City Hall Tower: